2025 Annual Service Plan

 • Community Bus Network

-Round One engagement includes virtual stakeholder meetings with city-wide and area-specific organizations, focus groups with key customer audiences (organized through the TTC's new Customer Panel), surveys (available online, by request in the mail, and supported by a dedicated phone line), and in-person pop-ups.
+Round One engagement included virtual Planning Advisory Group meetings with city-wide and area-specific organizations, focus groups with key customer audiences (organized through the TTC's new Customer Panel), surveys (available online, by request in the mail, and supported by a dedicated phone line), and in-person pop-ups.

-The Round One stakeholder engagement also included discussion about construction, which will inform construction-related service proposals for Round 2.
+The Round One Planning Advisory Group engagement also included discussion about construction, which informed construction-related service proposals for Round Two.

 Round Two: Fall

-Engagement opportunities include: a second round of virtual stakeholder meetings, online and/or hard copy survey, and Youth Ambassador-led engagement.
+Engagement opportunities included: a second round of virtual Planning Advisory Group meetings, online and/or hard copy survey, one in-person pop-up and Youth Ambassador-led engagement.

 Sign-up for updates